PharmRJ/prplx/pharmrjSite/content/_index.md

 ---
-title: A Pharmacist Nerd interested in Healthcare and Tech
+title: A Pharmacist💊 Nerd 🤓 interested in Healthcare and Tech
 description: A Pharmacist wanting to make a change.
 ---